$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Simplified twin Pati-Salam theory of flavour

 then the first matrix in Eq.~\eqref{MassMatrix_4thVL_decoupling} generates larger effective third family Yukawa couplings, while the second matrix generates suppressed second family Yukawa couplings and mixings.
 This way, the hierarchy of quark and lepton masses in the SM Yukawa couplings is re-expressed as the hierarchy of scales in Eq.~\eqref{eq:hierarchy_scalesVL}.
-This is not just a reparameterisation of the hierarchy, since it involves extra dynamics and testable experimental predictions, such as the VL fermion mass spectrum, which is also connected to the phenomenology of $B$-anomalies.
-In particular, the hierarchical relation in Eq.~\eqref{eq:hierarchy_scalesVL} will lead to small couplings of $\psi^{c}$ chiral fermions (or right-handed fermions if we work in left-right notation) to $SU(4)^{I}$ gauge bosons, hence obtaining purely left-handed $U_{1}$ couplings as preferred by the global fits \cite{Geng:2021nhg,Angelescu:2021lln,Altmannshofer:2021qrr}.
-Moreover, such a hierarchical relation as per Eq.~\eqref{eq:hierarchy_scalesVL} could be well motivated from UV dynamics, such as warped extra dimensions or a modular symmetry in GUTs \cite{deAnda:2018ecu}.
+Remarkably, the hierarchical relation in Eq.~\eqref{eq:hierarchy_scalesVL} will lead to small couplings of $\psi^{c}$ chiral fermions (or SM EW singlets) to $SU(4)^{I}$ gauge bosons, hence obtaining dominantly left-handed $U_{1}$ couplings.
+The couplings to RH fermions will be suppressed, connected to the origin of second family fermion masses, and this way the tight high-$p_{T}$ constraints that afflict other 4321 models can be relaxed (see Section~\ref{subsec:Colliders}).

 On the other hand, since the sum of the two matrices in Eq.~\eqref{MassMatrix_4thVL_decoupling} has rank 1, the first family will be massless.
-Indeed, the first family masses are protected by an approximate $U(1)$ family symmetry which emerges accidentally as a result of the special rank 1 nature of the effective Yukawa matrices and the fact that so far only a fourth VL family has been considered.
-In the original model presented in \cite{King:2021jeo}, the masses of the first family arise thanks to a further VL family, singlet under $SU(4)^{I}$ but transforming under the fundamental representation of $SU(4)^{II}$, plus the addition of a discrete $Z_{6}$ symmetry and extra scalar content.
-This mechanism features a texture zero in the first entry of the effective mass matrices, and it can account for all first family masses and mixings, including neutrinos.
-However, due to the fact that the new VL family is uncharged under $SU(4)^{I}$, it leads to no connections with $B$-physics and the relevant phenomenology.
-Small effects due to first family mixing will be further suppressed in the couplings to $SU(4)^{I}$ gauge bosons via powers of smaller second family and third family mixings.
-Hence, for the phenomenological purposes of this manuscript, we can safely assume the first family to remain massless, provided that their masses and mixings can be readily obtained via the mechanism in \cite{King:2021jeo} without affecting any of the upcoming results.
-This simplified framework was originally presented in \cite{King:2022sxb}.

-After the symmetry breaking of the twin PS group to $G_{4321}$, the Yukawa couplings $x_{34}^{\psi}$, $x_{42,43}^{\psi^{c}}$ and VL masses $M_{4}^{\psi},$ $M_{4}^{\psi^{c}}$ remain universal up to small renormalisation group evolution (RGE) effects, however the Yukons decompose in a different way for lepton and quarks as per Eq.~\eqref{eq:phi_decomposition}.
-Due to this decomposition, the mixing angles in Eq.~\eqref{eq:Mixng_4thVL_PatiSalam} are now different for quark and leptons,
+The masses of first family fermions can arise via the mechanism presented in \cite{King:2021jeo}, however it leads to no connections with $B$-physics and the relevant phenomenology discussed here.
+Therefore, for the phenomenological purposes of this manuscript, we can safely assume the first family to remain massless.